-- What would happen to you if you returned to your country?
+- What will happen to you if you go back to your country?

-- Have you ever been arrested, or detained?
+- Have you ever been arrested or detained? (for any reason)

 - Have you made a refugee claim in another country?

-- In what countries do you have legal residence or citizenship?
+- In what countries do you have legal status or citizenship?